Elements code tutorial

 e1-cli importprivkey $KEY1 e2-cli importprivkey $KEY2

 The “generate” command no longer works, even if the keys required for signing are imported into a wallet because we have started the daemons with the signblockscript argument.
-The following will error:
+To make sure the error is caused by our introduction of signblockscript and not because we removed the wallets containing the generate receiving addresses, we’ll create new ones.
+Because we have introduced the signblockscript, the generatetoaddress commands will error:

 Both error with the message: